Russell T. Warne, Assistant Professor of Psychology, Department of Behavioral Science, Utah Valley University

 Two months after I launched my publicity effort, I’d learnt a few lessons.
 First, no one cares about my article as much as I do.
 Therefore, the publicity process will take as long as I am interested in publicizing the article.
 No one else will tweet as enthusiastically as I do about my work.
 And, no one will be a better face for my article than me.
 My university PR office was not knocking on my door begging to write about my study, nor did Psychology Today contact me.
 I had to reach out to these people and convince them to partner with me.

 Second, I thought that I would publicize my article for a few weeks and then be done.
 But, I soon learned that posting a link to my article once on Twitter or Facebook wasn’t enough.
 In those two months I wrote or contributed to forty tweets, seventeen Facebook posts, three press releases, two blog posts (including this one), and a YouTube video about my article.

 I also requested a banner from Taylor and Francis Author Services advertising my article, which I placed in the signature of every outgoing email with a link to the full text.

 Finally, publicizing an article is work, but it’s worth it.
-I have received more emails about my article in the past two months than I have about all my other work in the previous year.
-Another university has invited me to visit because of my work, and my students are more excited about research because they see the attention it is getting.
+I received more emails about my article in those two months than I had about all my other work in the previous year.
+Another university invited me to visit because of my work, and my students are more excited about research because they see the attention it is getting.
 Not every article I write will be as interesting to the public, but I will definitely be working to do what I can to rustle up some interest in my work in the future.
 See you in the Twittersphere and Blogosphere!

 Dr. Russell T. Warne is an assistant professor of psychology in the Department of Behavioral Science at Utah Valley University.
 As a quantitative psychologist, he has published over thirty articles in journals in education, psychology, methodology, medicine, nutrition, sociology, and the arts.